virtualagc/virtualagc/yaShuttle/ported/README.md

 There are XPL "implicitly declared" functions and variables that are always available (see Table 6.9.1 in "A Compiler Generator").
 To the extent needed, these are replaced by Python functions and variables of the same name.

-However, some of these implicte "variables", such as `TIME` and `DATE`, are supposed to have different values every time they are accessed.
+However, some of these implicit "variables", such as `TIME` and `DATE`, are supposed to have different values every time they are accessed.
 For example, `TIME` is the number of centiseconds elapsed since midnight (timezone unspecified).
 I don't think there's any satisfactory way to implement this in Python while retaining the same syntax, so `TIME`, `DATE`, and presumably other such "variables", are instead implemented as Python functions:  in this case, `g.TIME()` and `g.DATE()`.

 ## Semicolons